Nadodikkattu: Production

 The film was produced by Casino Productions, a film production house co-owned by Century Kochumon, Mohanlal, I.V.
 Sasi, Seema and Mammootty, on a shoe-string budget of Rs 17 lakh.
+Mammootty was initially considered for the role of Pavanai in the film.

 The characters of Dasan and Vijayan were replicated from a story formulated by famous director duo Siddique and Lal who were working as assistant directors then.
 Sathyan Anthikkad discussed these characters to Sreenivasan who later developed them into a screen play.
 It was later revealed that Sathyan Anthikkad asked Sreenivasan to give a different treatment to the climax, thus they were able to come up with an agreeable climax for the script than that to the first version.
 Later they had creative differences during the same climax shooting and even stopped talking to each other.
 However, being best of friends, they re-united during dubbing of the film.